William Andrew Johnston

-William Andrew Johnston (1871–1929) was an American journalist, author, and co-founder, with George T. Delacorte Jr., of Dell Publishing.
+William Andrew Johnston (1871–1929) was an American journalist, writer, and co-founder, with George T. Delacorte Jr., of Dell Publishing.

 Personal

 Johnston was born in Pittsburgh, Pennsylvania on January 26, 1871, the son of William Andrew and Agnes (Parry) Johnston.
 He graduated with a Litt.D from Western University of Pennsylvania (now the University of Pittsburgh) in 1891, where he was valedictorian.
 Soon after graduation, he moved to New York City and took a job at the New York World newspaper, where he worked for 27 years.

 In 1921 he co-founded Dell Publishing.
 In 1927 he moved to Chicago, becoming vice-president of public relations for Celotex Corporation.

 Johnston was married twice, first in 1896, to Hazel Minnette Williams of Hampshire, England, and second, in 1910, to Hattie Belle McCollum (1883-1963). of Lockport, New York He had a son, George E. Johnston.

 He died in Chicago on February 16, 1929, at age 58.